U.S. launches another strike on Houthi rebels in Yemen

 The airstrike came just a day after the U.S. and U.K. launched strikes on dozens of targets in Houthi-controlled Yemen in response to the Iranian-backed rebel group's ongoing assault targeting shipping vessels in the Red Sea.

-U.S. Central Command said Friday's strikes hit more than 60 targets at 16 Iranian-backed Houthi militant locations and that the targets included "command and control nodes, munitions depots, launching systems, production facilities, and air defense radar systems."
+Lt.
+Gen. Douglas A. Sims II, director of operations for the Joint Chiefs of Staff, said Friday's strikes used more than 150 precision-guided munition to hit nearly 30 locations.
+CENTCOM said the strikes targeted "command and control nodes, munitions depots, launching systems, production facilities, and air defense radar systems."

 A Houthi military spokesperson said Friday's attacks left at least five people dead and six wounded.